Guangxiao Temple (Guangzhou): Qing dynasty

-In the 17th century, Guangxiao Temple fell into decline, although it underwent minor restoration several times.
+In the 17th and 18th century, Guangxiao Temple fell into decline, although it underwent restoration several times.
+Many of the current main buildings were last rebuilt during this period.

 Modern China

-In the last two centuries, Guangxiao Temple was fatally damaged by the movement to "Requisition Temple Property to Promote Education" (廟產興學; 1898–1931) and the Cultural Revolution (1966–1976).
-Over this period, most of the buildings of Guangxiao Temple were either destroyed or occupied for secular usage.
+In the last two centuries, Guangxiao Temple was attacked during movements to "Requisition Temple Property to Promote Education" (廟產興學; 1898–1931) and the Cultural Revolution (1966–1976), causing damage to some of the buildings of Guangxiao Temple.
+Some buildings were also occupied for secular usage.

 In the 1980s, Guangxiao Temple was reoccupied by Buddhist monks.
-Since then, some of its main halls have been rebuilt, such as the Mahavira Hall, Samghrma Hall, and Ksitigarbha Hall.
 ‘Dharma pillars’ have also been erected in front of each hall.
 In addition, an animal liberation pond has been built near these structures.
-These reconstructed buildings have restored Guangxiao Temple to some extent, however the scale of the temple today is much smaller than in the past.
+These reconstructed buildings have restored Guangxiao Temple to some extent; however, the scale of the temple today is much smaller than in the past.

 The temple's records are principally recorded in a thread-bound edition entitled The Annals of Guangxiao Temple (光孝寺志), written in 1769.

 Architecture

-The extant buildings and halls include the Shanmen, Four Heavenly Kings Hall, Mahavira Hall, Hair Burying Pagoda, etc.
+The extant buildings and halls include the Shanmen, Tianwang Hall, Daxiongbao Hall, Yifa Pagoda, etc.

-Mahavira Hall
+Daxiongbao Hall

-The Mahavira Hall was originally built in 401 in the Eastern Jin dynasty (317–420) by senior monk Dharmayasas from Western Regions.
-Rebuilt and renovated in many dynasties, now it is 35.36 m wide, 24.8 m deep and 13.6 m high and preserves the largest, grandest and most magnificent hall in Lingnan Region.
+The Daxiongbao Hall was originally built in 401 in the Eastern Jin dynasty (317–420) by senior monk Dharmayasas from Western Regions and was later built and renovated in many succeeding dynasties, with the final rebuilding taking place in 1654 during the reign of the Shunzhi Emperor of the Qing dynasty.
+It is 35.36 m wide, 24.8 m deep and 13.6 m high and preserves the largest, grandest and most magnificent hall in Lingnan Region.
 Flat and far-reaching, the eaves of the hall can adapt to the high temperature and heavy rains in the south China and the beams and pillars can avoid erosion by wind and rain.
 Instead of brick walls, the hall is surrounded by wooden windows which are engraved with flower patterns.
 Some of the windows are decorated with translucent shells, which dissipate heat, ventilate and collect light well.
 The hall houses statues of Sakyamuni, Amitabha and Maitreya.

+Liuzu Hall

+The Liuzu Hall (六祖殿), meaning "Hall of the Sixth Patriarch", is located next to the Hair Burying Pagoda.
+It was first built during the reign of Emperor Zhenzong of the Northern Song dynasty to commemorate the eminent monk Huineng, Sixth Patriarch of Chan Buddhism.
+The current structure was last rebuilt in 1692 during the reign of Kangxi Emperor of the Qing dynasty.
+The hall enshrines a statue of the Sixth Patriarch Huineng.

+Tianwang Hall

+The Tianwang Hall (六祖殿), meaning "Hall of the Four Heavenly Kings", enshrines statues of the Four Heavenly Kings.
+The current structure dates back to the reign of the Jiaqing Emperor of the Qing dynasty.

+Qielan Hall

+The Qielan Hall (六祖殿), meaning "Hall of Sangharama" dates back to the Qing dynasty.